If you’re looking for a list of the best National Trust Devon walks to experience the great outdoors, you’re at the right place.

 A 6 miles (9.6 km) circuit along the South West Coast Path with stunning views of the Jurassic Coast and surrounding countryside.
 Starting at the National Trust car park, the path takes some steep inclines before the beautiful scenery from Hooken Cliffs.

-Explore the rock pools at Beer Beach for prawns, crabs and fish, and take a dip in the crystal-clear water.
+Explore the rock pools at Beer Beach for prawns, crabs and fish, and dip in the crystal-clear water.
 On the way back, Hooken Undercliff is a naturally-formed nature reserve with various wildflowers, butterflies, and birds, including goldfinches and blackcaps.

 Nature lovers will enjoy the Branscombe to Beer coastal walk in the East Devon Area of Outstanding Natural Beauty (AONB).